chialab/dna/README.md

 ### Interpolation and JSX

-If you are familiar with JSX, you can write your templates using the React syntax, but if you prefer to use standard JavaScript you can also use [Interpolated Templates]() to avoid the build step in your workflow.
+If you are familiar with JSX, you can write your templates using the React syntax, but if you prefer to use standard JavaScript you can also use template strings to avoid the build step in your workflow.

 ### Properties, async render, slots... and more!